lakshmisaikumarramineni-web/cursor-claude-code-portfolio/README.md

 displayed.
 Adding a small amount of credit (~$5, pay-as-you-go, no subscription) would resolve this if a live test is needed.

+**8. Codex, by contrast, installed cleanly**
+Worth noting: once Node.js and npm were already working (from setting up Claude Code), installing Codex was almost frictionless — one npm command, an automatic sandbox setup, and it authenticated without needing a manual login flow at all.
+A useful reminder that a lot of the earlier pain was one-time environment setup, not something inherent to installing AI coding tools.

 ## What I learned

 Most of the real difficulty here had nothing to do with AI tools